 The Fellowship will provide you with a grant of £2,000, plus up to an additional £1,500 for travel expenses, material/software expenses or to pay for services that will help you develop your idea into something that other teachers can use.

 The Anthony Waterhouse Fellowship is open to applicants who are practising teachers working in a UK educational institution (schools and colleges) catering for students in the age range 11 to 19 years-old.

 How do I apply?

-Complete the application form and submit it by email to Ellen.Phillips@iop.org with your name, school/college details, and details of your proposed project (up to 200 words).
+Complete the application form and submit it by email to Ellen.Phillips@iop.org.
 Please place “Anthony Waterhouse Fellowship Application” in the email’s subject line.
 Applications will only be accepted by email.